LWJGL/lwjgl3/doc/README.md

 	- a config/tests_<platform>.xml per platform

 The ANT build can be configured with the following environment variables:
-* JAVA6_HOME (optional, recommended)
-	Should point to a JDK 6.
-This is used to configure the javac *bootclasspath* to ensure that the source code is compatible with Java 6.
-This is only useful if you plan to make changes to the LWJGL source code.
 * LWJGL_BUILD_TYPE (optional)
 	This is used as the source of binary dependencies.
 Valid values:
    - *nightly*